-The best time to visit Kruger is actually ...
+The best month to visit Kruger is actually...
 November!

 (Image: Simon Vegter)